FairwindsOps/pluto/README.md

 ### CI Pipelines

-Pluto will exit with a non-zero code if there are any deprecations detected.
+Pluto will exit with a code of `2` if there are any deprecations detected.
 This can be used in a CI pipeline to make sure no deprecated versions are introduced into your code.

+An exit code of `1` indicates an error.

 ### Target Versions